techidaily/site-windows11/source/_posts/top-7-fixes-for-rename-restrictions-on-files-and-directories-of-windows-11.md

 ## 7\.
 Perform a Clean Boot

  A malfunctioning or conflicting third-party app might keep you from renaming folders.
 To test it, perform a clean boot.
 This way, your computer runs without supplementary services and apps.
-If you don't know how to do that, be sure to learn[how to perform a clean boot on Windows 11](https://www.makeuseof.com/clean-boot-windows-11/) .
+If you don't know how to do that, be sure to learn [how to perform a clean boot on Windows 11](https://www.makeuseof.com/clean-boot-windows-11/) .

  If the problem is fixed after a clean boot, look at the list of installed apps and uninstall the ones that may be causing the issue.
 If there are too many to go through, you can re-activate only a handful of apps and services between each clean boot.
 Once the problem re-appears, one of the apps you just re-activated is the culprit.